 - Excessive underbite will limit the player’s performance

 This section of the band, allows students to play a different set of drums, keyboards, and other small types of percussion instruments.
-Students start with a snare drum and a keyboard but also are instructed in instruments like the tambourine, maracas, claves, bells, triangles, among others.
+Students start with a snare drum and a keyboard but also are instructed in instruments like the tambourine, maracas, claves, bells, and triangles, among others.

 - Sense of rhythm can help greatly